-Click on ‘Create New Screener’ and enter the query from different parameters and by entering the details mentioned in ‘How to Create Screeners’ on this page number 2
+Click on ‘Create New Screener’ and enter the query from different parameters and by entering the details mentioned in ‘How to Create Live Stock screeners’ on this page number 2

 In the Step 2 of creating New Screener, you get an option to ‘Select your preferred default stock group (optional)’ in which you need to select ‘Your Watchlist’ or Portfolio and click on Save & Finish.
 This automatically links the screener to your watchlist.

 These screener linking features are also available for ‘All Your Watchlists’, ‘All Watchlists and Portfolio’.

 Any subscriber can create as many watchlists as they like.
 Multiple watchlists are useful for users to track different types of stocks.
 For example, a user may have two watchlists, such as Long Term and Short Term.
 How to create a watchlist and multiple watchlists:

 Click on Watchlist from the tabs in Portfolio section